esmevane/duckling/README.md

 ## Installation

-Duckling is run with `duckling.jar` releases, found on our [releases page](https://github.com/esmevane/duckling/releases) - you can get the latest `duckling.jar` there.
-Or, if you like, you can get the latest `duckling.jar` [by clicking right here](https://github.com/esmevane/duckling/releases/download/v0.0.2/duckling.jar).
+Duckling is run with `duckling.jar` releases, found on our [releases page][releases] - you can get the latest `duckling.jar` there.
+Or, if you like, you can get the latest `duckling.jar` [by clicking right here][latest-jar].

-If you like your command line, here's a good one-liner (you might need to grab `wget` first):
+If you like your command line, and you don't want the whole quacking project, here's a good one-liner (you might need to grab `wget` first):

 ```bash
 wget https://github.com/esmevane/duckling/releases/download/v0.0.2/duckling.jar